ahmadSaeedGoda/chat-system/README.md

 - Other environment parameters can be set & used across the app for more robust experience.
 Such as `DEBUG` & `APP_ENV` flags e.g

 - Logging is subject for enhancement.
-- Lack of Testing due to tight deadline in a holiday season.
+- Lack of Integration-Testing/E2E tests to verify API functionality.
+Due to tight deadline in a holiday season.
 - Simple input validation is conducted for the purpose of the demo.
 Rigorous validation with nicer error handling can be something to consider.
 - No Rate Limiting.